DeeEmm/DeeEmm/_posts/2020-09-30-Raspberry-Pi-Nano-datalogger .md

  - Time based control
 - Trend data

 All configuration is accessed from a single administration menu.
-There is also a dynamically generated top level user menu, where items are added based on the configuration settings chosen by the user (display in menu check box).
+There is also a dynamically generated top level user menu, where items are added based on the configuration settings chosen by the user (There is a display in menu check box on each sensor item).
 In this manner both the name and layout can be configured by the end user, which means that the system can be dedicated to each application.

 So in the case of an Aquarium controller you might have the following top level menu items and associated macros...

-Heater - conditional control - if temp less than setpoint Light - time based control - light on 9:pm + light off 9 am ATC - conditional control - if float switch then ATC on Doser - time based control - Doser on 4 secs speed 4 at 9 pm / doser run for 1 sec speed 1 every 25 minutes Feeder - time based control - feeder operate 9am every day Wavemaker - time based control - 25% for 3 secs 100% for 3 secs
+Heater - conditional control - if temp less than setpoint
+Light - time based control - light on 9:pm + light off 9 am
+ATC - conditional control - if float switch then ATC on
+Doser - time based control - Doser on 4 secs speed 4 at 9 pm / doser run for 1 sec speed 1 every 25 minutes
+Feeder - time based control - feeder operate 9am every day
+Wavemaker - time based control - 25% for 3 secs 100% for 3 secs
-Return pump - conditional control - if feeding mode on return pump 15% Skimmer pump - conditional control - if feeding mode on skimmer pump off
+Return pump - conditional control - if feeding mode on return pump 15%
+Skimmer pump - conditional control - if feeding mode on skimmer pump off

 It should also be noted that with each item it is also possible to enable data logging.
 This way historical trend data can be recorded.
 Logged data is displayed in a trend graph and can also be analysed in a dedicated trend analysis page